 - Job interviewing when you have a speech impediment (askamanager.org) – United States.

-- Interesting papers on the ELSA website involving questionnaires of employers and people who stutter in Denmark: Stuttering and Communication – What is Going Wrong and Stuttering and Labour Market.
+- Interesting papers on the ELSA website involving questionnaires of employers and people who stutter in Denmark: Stuttering and communication – what is going wrong (archive of ELSA website) and Stuttering and labour market (archive of ELSA website).